 Helmut Dosantos: Geography was determinant.
 I could have stayed in Oaxaca, which has an impressive amount of ethnic groups, but we wanted to portray ethnic groups from all over the country without focusing on a single state.
 We ended up with 23 groups, including African descendants and Mexican indigenous.
-There are 68 groups officially recognized as such, and we covered about a third.
+Sixty-eight groups are officially recognized as such, and we covered about a third.
 I tried to highlight the least portrayed communities, those with less contact with projects of this kind.

 The color from beneath the earth: a miner underground in "Gods of Mexico" / Photo courtesy of Oscilloscope Labs.

 Popflick: The epilogue in the underground mine must have been very challenging to film.
 How did you manage to do it?

 Helmut Dosantos: I found that antimony mine while scouting for another project.
 It is used in alloy with other metals to make micro-circuits and stuff like that.
 And you can find it in bullets and women’s shoe heels!
 It was important for the US during World War II.
 You can only find pure antimony in such abundance in China.
 So, it was important strategically to win WWII.
 The mine is about 160 years old.
 It has 18 different levels, going down in a spiral.
 It has 200 kilometers of tunnels!

 Popflick: Did you use a different camera to shoot underground?